er0s0re/Repavingers/README.md

 | Eros Alfedo Hermanto | tioncarna843@gmail.com |
 | Insanu Sholeh Jum Gunawan | insanusan12@gmail.com |

-## Objectives
+## GOALS

-The aim of the Repavingers project is to:
+The goal of the Repavingers project is to:

-* Make it easier for paving factories to get the waste they need to make paving.
+* Reduce plastic waste by creating a web-based Repavingers application, with one of its features being the buying and selling of plastic waste.
-* Make it easier for waste sellers to sell their waste.
+* Campaign to invite the public to be aware of the problem of plastic waste, the quantity of which is increasingly uncontrollable.
-* Reduce the amount of waste that goes to landfill.
+* Campaign to switch from conventional paving to Repavingers, with an invitation to buy paving at store X (Repavingers partner).
-* Improve the quality of the environment.
+* Partnership with the public, environmental care communities, and paving producers.

 ## Benefits